-Take your time and with a 4–8″ telescope you should pick up the rings of Saturn and up to five of its moons.
-You may even see on a good night, Cassini’s Division, which is a black circle appearing between Saturn’s A and B rings.
+Take your time and with a 3–8″ telescope you will pick up the rings of Saturn and up to five of its moons.
+With the larger telescopes in this range, you may even see on a good night, Cassini’s Division, which is a black circle appearing between Saturn’s A and B rings.

 Uranus and Neptune

 Of our solar system planets, these are farthest from Earth.

 They are not visible with the naked eye.
 They will appear as specks through the telescope.

 With decent magnification, they may appear as disks and you may detect some color, such as a pale blue or greenish color.

 You can see sunspots and the internal structure with proper white light filters.
 Warning: Never look at the Sun without proper filtration.

 Alpha Centauri is the next closest star system to Earth.
 It is some 4.4 light-years away.